andreburgaud/zig-nanoid/README.md

 Nanoid implementation in Zig

-When I need a random ID, I commonly generate a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-The [UUID specification](https://datatracker.ietf.org/doc/html/rfc4122) is precise and the specified algorithms supporting UUID are sound.
+When I need a random ID, I commonly generate a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) because the [UUID specification](https://datatracker.ietf.org/doc/html/rfc4122) is precise, and the specified algorithms supporting UUID are sound.

-I realized that **Nanoid** was very popular among JavaScript afficionados.
-As a curiosity and to understand the underlying algorithms, I decided to implement Nanoid in Zig that I'm currently learning.
+I realized that **Nanoid** was very popular among JavaScript aficionados.
+So, as a curiosity to understand the underlying algorithms, I decided to implement Nanoid in Zig, which I'm currently learning.

 ## Code